bseverns/seedBox/README.md

 artifacts and sign the tar/zip so you can prove the download wasn't mangled — or malicious.

+On forks or local runs where the signing secrets stay empty, the workflows still publish the raw archives but skip the `.sig` so the jobs don't implode.
+You'll still want the signed drops we ship from main for anything security-sensitive.

 To verify a drop, grab our published public key (we'll mirror it on releases and keyservers), then run: